Available from the publisher as an eBook …

-Mortal Instinct: Where magic and mysticism, technology and lesbians exist side-by-side.
+Mortal Instinct: Where magic and mysticism, mythology and technology, and lesbians, exist side-by-side.

 Mortal Instinct is set on Argol, a planet of the Gallery – a vast other-worldly web of corridors spun from the body of an Immortal Being.
 These glittering corridors link the worlds of the Mortal Realm.
 Anyone brave enough to step through a Portal can journey through them from world to world.